Razing Storm

-Razing Storm is a 2009 light-gun shooter video game developed and published by Namco Bandai Games for arcades. the System 357 board.
+Razing Storm is a 2009 light-gun shooter video game developed and published by Namco Bandai Games for the System 357 arcade board.
 It is the second spin-off of the Time Crisis series published by Namco after Crisis Zone.

 Razing Storm was released for the PlayStation 3 as Time Crisis: Razing Storm in North America, and as Big 3 Gun Shooting in Japan in October 2010, and features support for the PlayStation Move controller and Namco Guncon 3 controller.

 Plot

 Razing Storms story takes place in the year 2030, with the players — referred to as Alpha One and Alpha Two in-game — in a massively destructible environment to fight futuristic terrorists and renegade soldiers.
-Located in in South America, which is under a bloody revolution.
+Located in South America, which is under a bloody revolution.
 The player is sent as part of a special forces unit called S.C.A.R.
 (Strategic Combat and Rescue), sent to capture the leader of the rebels, Paulo Guerra, who masterminded an attack on the United States.
 Guerra's schemes are shrouded in mystery, as much of his doings are unraveled in the PlayStation 3 version of the game, which also wraps up the cliffhanger from the Arcade release.